 norfolk

-The South Norfolk coast has long been a popular retirement spot, and things are no different today – though North Norfolk is becoming increasingly popular too.
+The South Norfolk coast has long been a popular retirement spot, and things are no different today – though North Norfolk is becoming increasingly popular, too.

 bristol

-Located in the Southwest of England, Bristol is a popular place to live.
+Located in Southwest England, Bristol is a popular place to live.
 But, thanks to its array of parks and green spaces, rich culture, and abundance of pubs, restaurants, and cafes – not to mention theatres and museums – it’s also a popular choice for retirees.

-10. Cardiff
+11. Cardiff

 cardiff